Digesting Language: Korean Food Culture Idioms & Proverbs (Summer 2026)

 This course is intended to be held at a mixed high-intermediate/advanced level, ideally for those who have completed Intermediate 3 at the KSIDC, any prior Advanced class, or equivalent.
 Adjustments will be made to meet the needs of registrants at these levels.
 While this course will not be a typical KSIDC Advanced level course, those curious about that level can see below for general proficiency information regarding typical KSIDC Advanced courses (all of which are held at approximately the same proficiency level but cover different topics, with appropriate adjustment for the needs of each unique class upon initial assessment).

-By examining idioms in their classical and cultural contexts and applying them to contemporary situations, students will develop greater linguistic precision and cultural insight.
-This course emphasizes accurate and meaningful use of idiomatic expressions across spoken and written contexts, fostering deeper cultural literacy and communicative confidence.
+By examining idioms in their classical and cultural contexts and applying them to contemporary situations, students develop greater linguistic precision and cultural insight.
+The Korean language is rich with idiomatic and folk expressions across all aspects of life, allowing speakers to convey complex ideas succinctly and to demonstrate understanding.
+The course emphasizes accurate and meaningful use of idiomatic expressions across spoken and written contexts, fostering deeper cultural literacy and communicative confidence.

 Each lesson includes authentic conversations and texts in informal and formal contexts, structured tasks, and exciting and relevant cultural content.
-Students will work in pairs and small groups to complete exercises and tasks assigned by the instructor.
+Students work in pairs and small groups to complete exercises and tasks the instructor assigns.

 Syllabus/Overview